Streptosolen

-[Note: the South American Spanish word quinde (hummingbird) is derived from the Quechua word quindi, having the same meaning.
-The word passed into Spanish because there was no pre-existing Spanish word for a family of birds found only in the New World.]

 The red colouration (at maturity) of the flowers of Streptosolen jamesonii is typical of that of bird-pollinated flowers, as also is their lack of a strong scent and secretion of a great deal of nectar.
 The iridescent green hummingbird species Chlorostilbon poortmani, the short-tailed emerald, is a frequent visitor to the flowers of Streptosolen jamesonii, pollinating them as it hovers to sip their nectar.